rinasingh1/Music_Company_Analysis_Report/README.md

 ## R Madhav is the customer who has been awarded for being the best customer in terms of spending most on the music.
 <img width="1424" height="339" alt="image" src="https://github.com/user-attachments/assets/08226127-43e8-4c2c-9a50-5f3c22312a4d" />

+## Conclusion
+the most preferred music genre is the rock music that is at the top in almost all of the countries in this dataset.
+The company should promote this music by engaging artists of this genre.